-It’s his most consistent streak of offensive production since his 2019-20 sophomore season, wherein he had points in 13 of 15 games in February.
+It’s his most consistent streak of offensive production since his 2019-20 sophomore season, wherein he had points in 13 of 15 February games.

-While his offense is what gets the most attention, and deservedly so, it’s his overall defensive contributions that have been the standout in his game so far.
+While his offense gets the most attention, and deservedly so, his overall defensive contributions have been the standout in his game so far.

 We apologize to anyone who tuned in late— Carolina Hurricanes (@Canes) November 14, 2021